abuseofnotation/category-theory-illustrated/01_set/text.md

 ![Functional composition for sets](functions_compose_sets.svg)

-In fact, because the diagram commutes (that is, all arrows, starting from a given set element ultimately lead to the same corresponding element from the resulting set), ennumerating the elements is redundant.
+In fact, because this diagram commutes (that is, all arrows, starting from a given set element ultimately lead to the same corresponding element from the resulting set), enumerating the elements is redundant.
 Having this insight allows us to redefine functional composition in the following, more visual, way:

 The composition of two functions **f** and **g** is a third function **h** defined in such a way that this diagram commutes.